meyerdominik/ESP32_bluetoothmedia/README.md

 * DAC XMT     -> ESP 3.3V
 * ESP USC     -> Power source

-Remember to short the pins on the can transceiver, if you don't need the 120 Ohms resistor as an endpoint.
+Remember to short the pins on the can transceiver, if you don't need the 120 Ω resistor as an endpoint.